Tap below to save 50% at checkout.

 According to one study, SRT used in conjunction with CBTi can help three out of four people achieve healthier sleep.

-SRT doesn’t have a specific timeframe where individuals will suddenly start getting perfect sleep.
+Sleep compression therapy doesn’t have a specific timeframe in which individuals will suddenly start getting perfect sleep.
 For some people, a few weeks may be enough to get on track.
 Others may take months.
 Regardless, it’s going to require some patience and consistency from the individual.

 For most people, therapy won’t even begin until you’ve established your baseline sleep habits for one or two weeks.
 Next, you’ll need to stick to a specific sleep schedule for at least two weeks before you start adding to your time in bed.
 It’s important that no steps are skipped in the SRT process, so you can gradually improve your sleep time along with the quality of your sleep.